kairosity/mp2-tunnel-focus/README.md

 ### Application Sections

-- The original structure for this application was to have 1 view on desktop screens and two main views on mobile, but as the application evolved through development, that changed and the mobile version was altered to fit desktop as well.
+The original structure for this application was to have 1 view on desktop screens and two main views on mobile, but as the application evolved through development, that changed and the mobile version was altered to fit desktop as well.
 So the structure across the board is based on 1 main view and multiple modal views as the user interacts with the application's features.

 **Main View:**

-1. Header with Headings & button for more detailed information about the application.
+1. Header with Headings & a button to summon more detailed information about the application's functionality.

 2. An "add new task" input element with a plus button.